muaddibco/Wist/README.md

 ## Network Architecture
 Network has a three-layer structure:
-1. Layer of nodes (_Synchronization Nodes_) responsible for creating Synchronization Blocks and combining blockchains of registration of transactions in private blockchains
+1. Layer of nodes (_Full Nodes_) responsible for storing private blockchains of transactions
-2. Layer of nodes (_Master Nodes_) responsible for creating blockchains of registration of transactions in private blockchains
+2. Layer of nodes (_Master Nodes_) responsible for creating blockchains of registration of transactions of private blockchains
-3. Layer of nodes (_Full Nodes_) responsible for storing private blockchains of transactions
+3. Layer of nodes (_Synchronization Nodes_) responsible for:
+   - creating Synchronization Blocks
+   - combining blockchains of registration of transactions of private blockchains into unified blockchain in order to ascertain History Immutability

 ### Scheme of responsibilities of Network Layers